-Please consult a medical professional before using this product if any of the following conditions are present: Severed urethra, unexplained urethral bleeding, pronounced stricture, false passage, urethritis - inflammation of the urethra, prostatitis - inflammation of the prostate gland, epididymitis - inflammation of the epididymis (testicle tube).
+inflammation of the prostate gland, epididymitis - inflammation of the epididymis (testicle tube).
 Self-catheterisation should only be carried out after medical advice and only in accordance with the instructions provided.
 Always follow the care plan and advice given by your healthcare professional.
-For urethral intermittent self-catheterisation (ISC), it is typical to catheterise at least 4 times a day at intervals of 6 to 8 hours.
+For urethrai intermittent self-catheterisation (ISC), it is typical to catheterise at least 4 times a day at intervals of 6 to 8 hours.
 If you are unsure about your catheterisation, please contact your regular healthcare professional.